Skip to content

 "Give the new kitty a towel or toy that belongs to your current cat.
 It should have your cat’s scent on it," says Michele Hollow of South Orange, N.J., author of The Everything Guide to Working with Animals.

-"When you bring the new cat home, do so in a cat carrier.
-When the carrier is empty, let the established cat explore it," Hollow says.
+"When you bring the new cat home, do so in a cat carrier," Hollow says.
+"When the carrier is empty, let the established cat explore it."
+Ignore any signs of hissing or attacking the empty carrier.
+Remain calm and relaxed.

 Pellicano suggests reassuring your long-time cats by playing with them and giving them positive reinforcement with the new toys and tasty, vet-approved food.